 While your nonprofit can pull reports showing final allocations of time spent on various mission-related activities, the auditor will want to verify your work.
 The audit is conducted by examining both summary reports and source documentation.
 In addition to showing final calculations, present your raw timesheet data.

 Before your audit begins, verify the calculations yourself using raw, unaltered data so you can catch any mistakes before handing paperwork to your auditor.
+Use audit checklists and a compliance checklist to ensure all timesheet data is reviewed for complete compliance.
 All business transactions and financial equations have a data trail behind them—provide the complete set of unaltered data your nonprofit auditor needs to check your work and complete the audit efficiently.

 Assemble necessary documentation for the audit